lu-kno/DeskOrganizerWeBots/Report/Project Report.md

 # Report: Autonomous workplace organizer

 ## Introduction

 The purpose of this project is to address the problem of an cluttered work space.
-The solution we have developed is a robotic arm that is designed to clean up and organize the work area.
-In this report we will document the development process of the project.
-The first part is an introduction to the Project.
-The project idea as well as technology used will be discussed there.
-The main part of this report will address the solution theory and the implementation.
+The solution we developed is a robotic arm that is designed to clean up and organize the work area.
+In this report we will document and discuss the development process of the project.
+The report is comprised of three sections.
+The first part provides a general introduction to the Project, where the project idea as well as technology used will be addressed.

- encompassing explanations for the solution theory and implementation, as well as presenting the achieved results.
+The main section of this report is divided into two chapters: "Solution theory" and "Implementation".
+The "Solution Theory" chapter addresses the problems that needed to be solved in order to realize the project and the corresponding theoretical solutions to solve these problems.
+The "Implementation" chapter provides detailed explanations of how the solutions were actually implemented and draws a comparison between the theoretical solution and the actual implementation.
+Finally, the last part of the report focuses on the project results and provides a conclusion, evaluating whether we have achieved our project goals and discussing further improvements for the project as well as learning outcomes.

 ## Project introduciton